librenms/librenms/doc/Extensions/Syslog.md

 If you prefer rsyslog, here are some hints on how to get it working.

-Add the following to your rsyslog config somewhere (could be in the file below, could be in rsyslog.conf if you are using remote logs for something else on this host)
+Add the following to your rsyslog config somewhere (could be at the top of the file in the step below, could be in `rsyslog.conf` if you are using remote logs for something else on this host)

 ```ssh
 # Listen for syslog messages on UDP:514